-Only use circular discs.
-Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive.
-Do not strike or shake your computer while the optical disc drive is writing data to a disc.
-Do not plug or unplug the AC adapter while the optical disc drive is writing data to a disc.
-N otes on playing discs То achieve optimum performance when playing discs, you should follow these recommendations: Some CD players and computer optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW media.
-Some DVD players and computer optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R DL, DVD+R, DVD+RW, DVD-RW, or DVD-RAM media.
-You may not be able to play some of Blu-ray Disc contents on your computer, or the computer may become unstable during Blu-ray Disc playback.
-To play such contents normally, download and install the latest updates for the WinDVD BD using the VAIO Update .
-For information on how to use the VAIO Update, see Updating Your Computer (page 27).
-Depending on system environment, you may find sound interruptions and/or dropped frames during AVC HD playback.
-Do not place your computer into either of the power saving modes while your computer is playing a disc.
+$oldsymbol{\Box}$ Only use circular discs.
+Do not use discs in any other shape (star, heart, card, etc.), as this may dama ge the optical disc drive.

+- ☐ Do not strike or shake your computer while the optical disc drive is writing data to a disc. - Do not plug or unplug the AC adapter while the optical disc drive is writing data to a disc.

+Notes on playing discs

+To achieve optimum performance when playing discs, you should follow these recommendations:

+- Some CD players and computer optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW media. - □ Some DVD players and computer optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R, DVD+R, DVD-RW, or DVD-RAM media. - ☐ Depending on system environment, you may find sound interruptions and/or dropped frames during AVC HD playback. - ☐ Do not place your computer into either of the power saving modes while your computer is playing a disc.